It’s Cyber Monday.

 Try your hand at adjusting image size.

 Discover more about changing the size of an image with easy-to-follow tutorials.
-Then explore easy ways to improve resolution in Adobe Photoshop Lightroom.
+Then explore easy ways to improve resolution in Adobe Lightroom.

 Follow these image size how-tos.